 - The EMP, as attached to this document, and as amended after the Environmental Authorisation is received, should be made part of the contractual documents of contractors.
 The project manager must also account for the cost of this document's implementation before construction takes place. - An Environmental Control Officer (ECO) should be appointed to audit the Environmental Management Plan on a bi-weekly basis during construction phase. - A penalty system is set up for non-compliance to the Environmental Management Plan (EMP) to be severe enough to practically control construction and operational activities on site. - The Environmental Management Plan (EMP) must be made issued to individual stand developers for implementation - That the surrounding community be kept up date through the Town Planning Application process and during Construction Phase of the project.

 Prepared by Jitske Botes

-Reviewed by Dr Gwen Theron

-PrLArch 97082 December 2015
+Reviewed by Dr Gwen Theron PrLArch 97082 December 2015

-X:\Main data\PROJECTS\C\Clayville x50\Ptn 183 - Strydom\Draft EIA\Clayville X50 - Final EIA.docx
+C:\Users\Jitske Laptop\Desktop\Clayville x50\Ptn 71- Valumax\Draft EIA\Clayville X71, etc. - Final EIA.docx